DIDSR/SegVal-WSI/README.md

 # Method Description

 We briefly describe the methods in this tool to evaluate performance of segmentation algorithms applied to digital pathology whole slide image applications.
-For an extended review of the methods and performance results refer to the following:
-Reference (TiGER Paper).

 We assume that the test dataset contains N WSIs from N patients with one WSI per patient (i=1,2, ...N, where i is the index of the ith WSI and N is the total number of WSIs).
 Each WSI contains a number of ROIs annotated (M<sub>1</sub>, M<sub>2</sub>, M<sub>3</sub>, …  where M<sub>i</sub> is the number of ROIs annotated for the ith WSI, the total number of ROIs annotated across the entire set of WSIs is M= ∑M<sub>i</sub>).
 For each ROI, a reference segmentation mask is obtained.
 The reference segmentation masks will be compared to the algorithm-generated segmentation masks.
 If the segmentation algorithm is designed to segment the tissue into C classes,   for each ROI, a C×C confusion matrix can be obtained, and a Dice score for each of the C class labels can be found (cm<sub>ij</sub> refers to the confusion matrix of the j<sup>th</sup> ROI of the i<sup>th</sup> whole slide image).